BartOtten/routex/docs/EXTENSION_DEVELOPMENT.md

 The `post_transform` stage is meant to set `Routex.Attrs` knowing all other properties of a route are available and no path with be transformed any further.

-### Stage 4: Create LiveView hooks
+### Stage 4: Create livecycle callbacks (Plug's and LiveView Hooks)
-In this stage hooks can be generated which will be added to the `on_mount` callback in `MyAppWeb.Router.RoutexHelpers`.
+Routex will detect if certain Phoenix livecycle functions are available in extensions.
+The callbacks are chained and added to Plug `call` and LiveView `on_mount` callbacks in `MyAppWeb.Router.RoutexHelpers`.

-As a result the developer only has to add `on_mount(ExampleWeb.Router.RoutexHelpers)` for all hooks to be included in the app.
+As a result the developer only has to add `plug MyAppWeb.Router.RoutexHelpers` and `on_mount(ExampleWeb.Router.RoutexHelpers)` for all extensions' plugs and hooks to be included in the app.

-The `liveview_hooks/3` callback is called with a list of routes belonging to a Routex backend, the name of the Routex backend and the current environment.
-It is expected to return Elixir AST, manipulating the `socket` binding.
+The first given arguments given to these callbacks adhere to the official specifications.
+One additional argument, `attrs` is added with the `Routex.Attrs` of the current route.

 ### Stage 5: Create helper functions
 In this stage helper functions can be generated which will be added to